How to Become a Medical Assistant

 There are numerous medical assisting programs to choose from.
 To pick the best one, there are various aspects you should consider which we go over in the next section.

 Certification programs are available at various educational institutions, including vocational schools, technical schools, community colleges, and online programs.
-You typically will either complete a certificate program that lasts 4 months to a year OR a2-year associate's degree in medical assisting.
+You typically will either complete a certificate program that lasts 4 months to a year OR a 2-year associate's degree in medical assisting.

 The cost of these medical assistant certificates/degrees vary greatly, ranging anywhere from $2,000 to $60,000.